komorowskidev/solutions-swing/README.md

     }
 }
 ```
-The Controller reacts to events from View communicates with Model and decide what to show on the View.
+The Controller reacts to events from View, communicates with Model and decide what to show on the View.

 ## Why Swing?